sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 date:   2024-05-07
 categories: nvidia
 ---
 This covers the installation of updated Kernel, out-of-tree nvidia kernel modules package, how to get GNOME desktop running and installation/run of glmark2 benchmark.
 Also it describes how to get some CUDA and TensorRT samples running.
-In addition it describes the firmware update on `Jetson AGX Orin`.
+In addition it describes the firmware update on `Jetson AGX Orin` and `Jetson Orin Nano`.

 ### Firmware Update on Jetson AGX Orin